 The entire feature was built from a shared Excel blueprint — a structured file every developer, designer, and stakeholder worked from simultaneously.
 Engineering used it to build the data model and apply conditional logic.
-I used it to define every piece of content users would see: page titles, page descriptions, group labels, question text, field labels, and answer options across every tab of the feature.
+I used the same file to define every piece of content users would see: page titles, page descriptions, group labels, question text, field labels, and answer options across every tab of the feature.

 This file was, functionally, a content model — structured fields with defined types, relationships, and conditional logic.
 Every label I wrote here rendered directly in the live product.
 Getting it right meant the product shipped right.